TestudoAquatilis/totp/README.md

 # Command line TOTP generator

 ## Security Warning
-This tool stores OTP secret keys in plain text, which is insecure in general.
+This tool stores OTP secret keys in plain text by default, which is insecure in general.
 Our use case is to trust our local system but not to trust the password transmission (which only gets the one time password).

-The only protection is unix file permissions.
-Everybody with access to your local user data can also access your secret key (which might not be the only problem in case someone has this access).

-If you need encrypted storage of the OTP secret keys you might consider using keepass/keepassxc/... or similar tools instead.
+If encrypted storage is wanted, an option for gpg-encryption of passwords is added ('-g').

 ## Dependencies
 - python3
 - python-onetimepass
+- (optional) gnupg for encrypting secrets with a password

 ## Usage
 Just run totp (it will generate a config file in ~/.config/totp/totp.conf)